chillibits/particulate-matter-api/README.md

     -   Get average out of the latest data records of sensors within a specific city

 -   Push endpoint
-    -   Endpoint for data transmissions (more details in section 'push endpoint')
+    -   Endpoint for data transmissions (more details in the section 'push endpoint')

 -   Ranking endpoint
     -   Get ranking by country